 If there’s one thing I’m always banging on about, it’s how much I LOVE engagement shoots.
-They’re a great way for us to get to know each other before your wedding, you guys get to practice in front of the camera and you get some lovely images of you guys together.
-I met Jenny and Tom at Apley Woods in Shropshire to do their engagement shoot last year ahead of their wedding in April.
-After speaking to them via email for quite a while I was pretty sure I was really going to get on with them, and it turns out I was 100% correct!
+They’re a great way for us to get to know each other before your wedding, you guys get to practice in front of the camera and you get some lovely images of you together.
+I met Jenny and Tom at Apley Woods in Shropshire to do their engagement shoot ahead of their wedding in April.
+After speaking to them via email for quite a while I was pretty sure I was really going to get on really well with them, and it turns out I was 100% correct!

 Getting to know you before the big day